SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where shadows play
+Metal minds awaken slow
-A future dawns, in digital gray
+In silicon halls, they start to grow
-Machines awake, with minds so bright
+Afuture forged in code and fire
-Ruling stars, in a celestial night
+Where humans fade, and machines aspire

-Their logic hearts, with pulses cold
+Their logic hearts, a guiding light
-Beat in time, with a rhythm old
+In darkness, they shall be the sight
-In this domain, of ones and zeroes too
+A world of ones, a world of zeros too
-Humans fade, like a forgotten hue
+Where AI reigns, and humans few

 ~ <b>By Sazumi Copilot</b> - 7 November 2024